d1l1x/stock-screener/README.md

 ### Advanced example using filters and ranking

-Like for the simple example, this example uses FMP, sets up a scanner but this time with a list of three assets, scans it applying the provided filters and finally ranks it according to the given ranking function.
+Like for the simple example, this example uses FMP, sets up a scanner but this time with a list of four assets and scans it applying the provided filters.

 ```go
 package main